Why Carpet Isn't The Best Flooring For Pets

 While plenty of people have pets and hardwood floors, you do need to watch urinating and water bowls.
 The floor can get damaged permanently by moisture if it isn't cleaned up quickly and has lost the protective finish.

 Some of the best Baltimore floors for homes with pets is natural stone, ceramic, and engineered wood flooring.
 Natural stone comes in a wide range of stone patterns, textures, and colors and is a favorite among many pet owners.
-It’s extremely easy to care for and seems to last forever.
-Take care with marble or granite though, it not the best choice for homes with pets because it can scratch from pet paws and needs to be maintained regularly.
+It's extremely easy to care for and seems to last forever.
+Take care with granite though, it not the best choice for homes with pets because it can scratch from pet paws and needs to be maintained regularly.